Rep. Henry Cuellar unharmed after armed carjacking in DC - KESQ

 By Manu Raju, Melanie Zanona and Haley Talbot, CNN

-(CNN) — Texas Democratic Rep. Henry Cuellar was carjacked in Washington, DC, Monday evening, his office told CNN.
+(CNN) — Texas Democratic Rep. Henry Cuellar was carjacked in Washington, DC, Monday evening, the congressman said.
+He was physically unharmed.

-According to Cuellar’s office, the congressman’s sushi dinner, phone, iPad and car were all stolen in the incident, which DC police said occurred around 9:32 p.m.
-Monday night.

-“As Congressman Cuellar was parking his car this evening, 3 armed assailants approached the Congressman and stole his vehicle.
-Luckily, he was not harmed and is working with local law enforcement.
-Thank you to Metro PD and Capitol Police for their swift action and for recovering the Congressman’s vehicle,” his chief of staff, Jacob Hochberg, said in a statement.

 The armed carjacking took place at the intersection of K Street and New Jersey Avenue in Southeast DC’s Navy Yard neighborhood, according to an alert from the DC Homeland Security and Emergency Management Agency.
-Police are searching for three male suspects, according to the alert.
+Police are searching for three male suspects, the alert said.

-US Capitol Police said in a statement that “the victim has been identified as a Member of Congress, so the USCP has investigators working with MPD on this case.
-Injuries were not reported.
-Detectives are working to track down the suspects.”
+Cuellar said his sushi dinner, phone, iPad and car were all stolen, but later recovered.
+The incident occurred around 9:32 p.m.
+Monday night while he was parking his car.

+“They came out of nowhere and they pointed guns at me.
+I do have a black belt, but I recognize when you got three, three guns, yeah, I looked at one with a gun another with a gun, no one behind me.
+So they said they wanted my car, I said, ‘Sure.’
+You got to keep calm under those situations and then they took off.
+They recovered the car, they recovered everything,” Cuellar told reporters on Tuesday.

 This story has been updated with additional details.